Active Condition Now? VEON Ltd. (VEON)

-VEON Ltd. (VEON) acknowledged active focus on shares in the last trading session.
-The stock disclosed a change of 0.00% and its listed share value at $1.63 in Tuesday trading period.
+VEON Ltd. (VEON) exchanged 10441573 shares on hands in most recent trading session and observed an average volume with 7.20M shares.
+VEON disclosed a change of -8.77% and its listed share value at $1.56 on Friday trading period.
 This company belong to Netherlands Country and part of Technology sector.
-VEON exchanged 2182953 shares on hands in most recent trading session and observed an average volume with 7.25M shares.
-It has a market capitalization of $.
+It has a market capitalization of $2.68B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+Volatility remained at 4.77% over last week and shows 4.59% volatility in last month.
+Market risk that established with market trade and it is measured by beta factor.
+Beta indicator lies at 1.59.
+Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
+VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
+ATR value stands at 0.08.

 TECHNICAL INTERPRETATION:

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upward from its 20 days moving average with 2.92% and trading from 50 days moving average with -5.82%.
-The stock price is performing along negative drift from its 200 days moving average with -31.23%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is negative from its 20 days moving average with -2.91% and trading from 50 days moving average with -7.52%.
+The stock price is performing along negative drift from its 200 days moving average with -33.55%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 PERFORMANCE REVIEW: